dnsantosuosso/YorkU-Language-Model/README.md

 To clean the HTML data, `clea_html.py` was developed, which removes the markup language from HTML files.

-This image must then be structured and passed to the ML model for training.
+This clean data must then be structured and passed to the ML model for training.